K15t/viewport-uploader/ROADMAP.md

 - ? use only showPluginError ?
 - ? use stream.emit("error") for stream ?
 - ? use form-data in upload() ?
+- ?
+Can throw errors outside the pipe ?

 ## Check